matthewmcneely/graffy/README.md

 In order for Graffy to render visualizations, several Graph-y (graffy) conditions must be satisfied:

-1. The JSON result must have the `data` attribute (a GraphQL standard)
+1. The JSON result must have the `data` attribute (a GraphQL standard, but it's worth noting here that any "graph-y" JSON data that is found in JSON results with the key `data`, will be rendered into a visualization)
 1. Nodes in the graph must have an identifier labelled `id`
 1. Connected nodes (in arrays) must be immediate children of the parent node (i.e., Graffy won't connect edges that are in intermediate nodes below a parent)
 1. At least two nodes have to be connected (one edge) in order for Graffy to render